CMSgov/bcda-static-site/sandbox/technical_user_guide.md

 ---
 layout: home
-title:  "Technical Getting Started Guide: Beneficiary Claims Data API"
+title:  "Technical Getting Started Guide:"
 date:   2017-10-30 09:21:12 -0500
 description: A Step-by-Step Guide to getting set up in BCDA and making retrieving data from the API
 landing-page: live